vsrinivas/fuchsia/docs/development/drivers/concepts/fdf.md

 # Fuchsia Driver Framework

+Caution: This page may contain information that is specific to the previous version of the driver framework (DFv1).

 ## Overview
 Fuchsia Driver Framework (FDF) is a collection of libraries, tools, metadata and images that enables driver writers to develop, test and distribute drivers targeting Fuchsia.
 It aims to provide a